blytkerchan/blytkerchan.github.io/_posts/2014-07-06-is-open-source-software-security-falling-apart.markdown

 <!--more-->

 Writing secure code is hard.
-That's (probably) why Truecrypt gave up the ghost ((Truecrypt gave up the ghost in May of this year, ostensibly because modern OSs come with their own disk encryption options.
-This does not reflect the quality of Truecrypt -- just that it is no longer maintained.)) and it's why security bugs happen in the first place.
+That's (probably) why Truecrypt gave up the ghost[^2] and it's why security bugs happen in the first place.
 For every N lines of code, there are M bugs where [latex]0 \le M \le cN[/latex].

+[^2]: Truecrypt gave up the ghost in May of this year, ostensibly because modern OSs come with their own disk encryption options.
+This does not reflect the quality of Truecrypt -- just that it is no longer maintained.

 The only way to not write buggy code is to not write code at all.
 This is true regardless of whether you're getting paid for writing the code, and regardless of how much experience you have writing code.
 Of course, more experienced coders are less likely to write buggy code most of the time, but even the most experienced coder is guaranteed to write buggy code some of the time.